-The seven dimensions were analysed separately using seven three-way repeated measures ANOVAs with IOs' size (small vs. large), IOs' Contour (rounded vs. angular) and IOs' Behaviour (vibration/light/sound/quiescent) as within-participant variables.
-The dependent variables of each of the seven ANOVAs were: Interesting, Comfortable, Playful, Surprising, Pleasant, Special and Relaxing.
+The seven dimensions - (interesting, comfortable, playful, surprising, pleasant, special and relaxing were analysed separately using seven 3-way repeated-measures ANOVAs with IOs' size (small vs large), IOs' contour (rounded vs angular), and IOs' behaviour (vibration/light/sound/quiescent) as within-participants variables.
+The dependent variables of each of the seven ANOVAs were interesting, comfortable, playful, surprising, pleasant, special, and relaxing.

-As expected, the main effect of IO's size was not significant in any of the dimensions considered ( $F(30,1) \le 3.75$ , p => 0.06).
+As expected, the main effect of IOs' size was not significant in any of the dimensions considered ($F(30, 1) \le 3.75, p \ge .06$).